ReCamDriving: LiDAR-Free Camera-Controlled Video Synthesis for Novel Trajectories: Introduction

-Another paradigm is camera-controlled video generation~\cite{Recammaster,Recapture}, which regenerates novel-trajectory videos conditioned on camera pose sequences and generally produces visually coherent results.
-However, conditioning simply on camera poses often leads to imprecise viewpoint control.
-To achieve more accurate camera guidance, FreeVS~\cite{FreeVS} and StreetCrafter~\cite{StreetCrafter} incorporate novel-trajectory LiDAR projections to provide explicit geometric cues, but LiDAR projections are sparse and incomplete in background or occluded regions, often resulting in 3D-inconsistent results (Fig.~\ref{fig:teaser}b).
-Moreover, training such camera-transformation models requires ground-truth novel-trajectory supervision, which is unavailable in autonomous driving datasets.
-As a compromise, prior works~\cite{FreeVS,StreetCrafter} construct pseudo training pairs from different segments of a single recorded trajectory (Fig.~\ref{fig:data_curation}a), which only captures longitudinal motion patterns and leads to degraded performance when inferring lateral motion trajectories.
+Another paradigm is camera-controlled video generation~\cite{Recammaster,Recapture}, which synthesizes novel-trajectory videos based on source video and camera conditions.
+Early works~\cite{motionctrl,ac3d,CameraCtrl} simply condition on camera poses, often leading to imprecise viewpoint control.
+To enhance accuracy, FreeVS~\cite{FreeVS} and StreetCrafter~\cite{StreetCrafter} incorporate novel-trajectory LiDAR projections to provide explicit geometric cues, yet LiDAR projections are sparse and incomplete in background or occluded regions, often resulting in 3D-inconsistent results (Fig.~\ref{fig:teaser}b).
+Moreover, training camera-transformation models requires ground-truth novel-trajectory supervision, which is unavailable in autonomous driving datasets.
+Prior works~\cite{FreeVS,StreetCrafter} circumvent this by constructing pseudo training pairs from different segments of the single-pass recorded trajectory (Fig.~\ref{fig:data_curation}a).
+However, this compromise only captures longitudinal motion patterns, leading to a train-test gap when generalizing to lateral novel trajectory synthesis at inference time.